A traditional way to experience the area

-Since 1807, travelers from around the world have enlisted the services of the Adirondacks' accomplished woodsmen.
-Early visitors to the area were intimidated by the vast Adirondack wilderness and quickly learned that the local guides knew where to catch the fish, hunt the game, build boats and shelters and survive in the back-country of the Adirondack Mountains.
-After the Civil War, visitors flocked to the area wanting the comfort and convenience of the local hotels that had begun appearing but still wanted to experience the Adirondack wilderness lifestyle.
-The unique talents of these Adirondack guide services coupled with their local celebrity are credited for elevating the Adirondack Region on an international level.
+Since 1807, travelers from around the world have enlisted the services of the Adirondacks' accomplished woodsmen and women.
+Early visitors to the area were intimidated by the vast Adirondack wilderness and quickly learned that the local guides knew where to catch fish, hunt game, build boats and shelters, and survive in the backcountry of the Adirondack Mountains.
+After the Civil War, visitors flocked to the area wanting the comfort and convenience the local hotels that had begun appearing offered, while still experiencing the Adirondack wilderness lifestyle.
+The unique talents of these Adirondack guide services, coupled with their local celebrity, are credited for elevating the Adirondacks to an international level.

-Today, the tradition continues.
+The guide tradition continues today.
 The area's skilled and knowledgeable Adirondack wilderness guides will help you explore the mountains surrounding Lake Placid, leaving you with memories to last a lifetime and stories to tell for generations.
-In addition to bringing a wealth of knowledge about the back-country and local folklore, Adirondack guides are licensed and certified in first aid, CPR and water safety.
+In addition to bringing a wealth of knowledge about the backcountry and local folklore, Adirondack guides are licensed and certified in first aid, CPR, and water safety.

 Adirondack guided trips are available throughout the seasons for a variety of outdoor activities:

-- Adirondack hunting including deer, bear, coyote, and turkey
+- Hunting for deer, bear, coyote, and turkey

-- Fly-fishing for native Adirondack Trout and other species
+- Fly fishing for native Adirondack brook trout and other species

-- Lake fishing for deeper water fish such as Lake Trout and Salmon
+- Lake fishing for deep water fish such as lake trout and landlocked Atlantic salmon

-- Adirondack camping including back-country expeditions to luxurious glamping
+- Camping including everything from backcountry expeditions to luxurious glamping

-- Paddling on any number of the Adirondcks 1000's of lakes and rivers
+- Paddling on any number of the Adirondacks thousands of lakes and rivers

-- Extreme Adirondack sports such as rock climbing and ice climbing
+- Extreme sports such as rock climbing and ice climbing